tilden/tilden.github.io/projects/timestyle.md

 After using this for several days, I determined there were two key factors that made this design problematic:

 1. The time was difficult to read in the dark
 2. The background colors, which looked so vivid in my designs, looked very washed out on the watch.
-With nothing to contrast the colored background, the colors failed to look like much on the watch's desaturated color display
+With nothing but the time contrasting the colored background, the colors failed to look like much on the watch's desaturated color display

 I then iterated further, exploring concepts that I hoped would add some much-needed contrast to the design: